root-project/jekyll-action/README.md

 # jekyll-action
 A GitHub Action to build and publish Jekyll sites to GitHub Pages

 Out-of-the-box Jekyll with GitHub Pages allows you to leverage a limited, white-listed, set of gems.
-Complex sites requiring custom ones or non white-listed ones (AsciiDoc for intstance) used to require a continuous integration build in order to pre-process the site.
+Complex sites requiring custom ones or non white-listed ones (AsciiDoc for instance) used to require a continuous integration build in order to pre-process the site.

 ## Usage

 ### Create a Jekyll site
-If you repo doesn't already have one, create a new Jekyll site:  `jekyll new sample-site`.
+If your repository doesn't already have one, create a new Jekyll site:  `jekyll new sample-site`.
 See [the Jekyll website](https://jekyllrb.com/) for more information.
-In this repo, we have created a site within a `sample_site` folder within the repository because the repository's main goal is not to be a website.
+In this repository, we have created a site within a `sample_site` folder within the repository because the repository's main goal is not to be a website.
 If it was the case, we would have created the site at the root of the repository.

 ### Create a `Gemfile`
 As you are using this action to leverage specific Gems, well, you need to declare them!
 In the sample below we are using [the Jekyll AsciiDoc plugin](https://github.com/asciidoctor/jekyll-asciidoc)